 Dual degree programs allow students to earn two degrees in less time than it would take to complete them sequentially.
 Students interested in this option must be admitted separately to each of the programs and admission to one has no official bearing on admission to the other.
 Since admission to two programs is required, interested students are encouraged to begin the application process early.

-Beginning in Fall 2016, the Master of Public Policy will be available as a joint degree with the Master of Social Work.
+The MPP is available as a joint degree with the Master of Social Work.
 Additional dual degree options are being developed, and will be announced.